 Click HERE to access the registration form or copy and paste the following URL into your browser:

-REGISTRATION LIMITED to 2 TEAMS per grade level per building
+REGISTRATION LIMITED to 2 TEAMS per grade band per building (ie: two 4-5 grade teams, two 6-8 grade teams)

 Photo Opt-Out Form